ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 ## File conventions

+### JSON Properties

+As with any JSON file, the content is basically an object with several properties, represented as `"name": <value>`.
+The values may be strings, objects or arrays of other values.

+Named children objects are stored in objects (not arrays), with the names as properties (implemented as maps, with names as keys).

 ### Names

 Since some xsvd definitions may be used to support the generation of C/C++ code files (object names may be used to compose type and macro definitions), the names must comply with ANSI C naming restrictions.
 In particular, they must not contain any spaces or special characters.